-- health and social care staff directly involved in the care of their patients or clients - those living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality (this does not include prisons, young offender institutions, university halls of residence etc.) - those who are in receipt of a carer's allowance, or those who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill. - others involved directly in delivering health and social care such that they and vulnerable patients/clients are at increased risk of exposure to influenza
+- health and social care staff directly involved in the care of their patients or clients - those living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality (this does not include prisons, young offender institutions, university halls of residence etc.)

+- those who are in receipt of a carer's allowance, or those who are the main carer of an elderly or disabled person whose welfare may be at risk if the carer falls ill.
+Vaccination should be given on an individual basis at the GP's discretion in the context of other clinical risk groups in their practice - others involved directly in delivering health and social care such that they and vulnerable patients/clients are at increased risk of exposure to influenza